 Innovative research involves travel to archives in the UK and abroad, and is always helped by meeting experts in the field of research.
 The School of History runs several academic exchanges with international partners, which are excellent opportunities for our PhD researchers to present their research in global forums and to network with international scholars.
-All exchanges are funded by QMUL and its partner institutions, which include the Basel Graduate School of History, the University of Delaware and Northwestern University, Chicago.
+All exchanges are funded by QMUL and its partner institutions, which include the Basel Graduate School of History, the University of Freiburg, the University of Delaware and Northwestern University, Chicago.

 The exchanges provided me with a unique opportunity to liaise with like-minded scholars in Germany and to build cross-cultural connections.— Katherine Rossy, who took part in our exchange with the University of Freiburg

 I gained a better understanding of the broader academic culture in other national contexts, which is very useful when applying for postdoctoral funding in those countries.— Joe Cronin, who took part in our exchange with the Basel Graduate School of History